 In 2002, Dr. Saad Saad was approached by the PCRF (Palestine Children’s Relief Fund).
 The PCRF is a non-political, non-profit organization that was founded in 1991 to help address the medical needs of Arab children in the Middle East.
 The organization needed a doctor to perform surgery on a 15-year-old child who suffered a gunshot wound in the West Bank.
 The doctors at a local Israeli hospital saved the child’s life, but his injuries were too complicated to be further treated locally.
 The PCRF, as a result, found Dr. Saad and flew the child to the United States to have surgery.

 Dr. Saad Saad indeed described the 15-year-old to be in dire condition when he arrived in the United States.
 The boy had holes in his belly from the gunshot, resulting in burning of his skin and trouble eating.
 In early 2003, Dr. Saad performed a complicated seven-hour surgery on the child, patching up the holes and repairing the internal injuries.
-The surgery went extremely well for the patient.
+The surgery went extremely well.

 In May of 2010, Dr. Saad Saad performed another surgery on a child from the West Bank—a girl born with her intestines exposed outside of her stomach.
 For 18 months, the local doctors in Palestine struggled to help the child overcome her condition.
 The PCRF sent the girl to the US for Dr. Saad to perform her surgery.
 Dr. Saad was able to create a “Fig leaf cover ” in layman’s terms, for the girl and cover up the entire exposed abdominal area.
 The surgery took five hours, but the end result helped her greatly.

 Then, in June of 2013, the PCRF approached Dr. Saad with another child in need of surgery.
-A boy from the Gaza Strip was hit by a bomb and had one of his legs paralyzed.
+A boy from the Gaza Strip was hit by a bomb, which caused his leg to become paralyzed.
 The boy was a good soccer player before, but now he was confined to a wheelchair and could not move his paralyzed leg anymore.
 What the child needed was a nerve transplant surgery to be able to move his paralyzed leg again.
 Since Dr. Saad himself is not a nerve doctor, he found a qualified surgeon and did everything to facilitate the boy receiving the best medical care possible.
 With the help of Dr. Saad, the boy received a nerve transplant in the U.S. and 11 months later, walked to the airport on his own legs to play soccer in Gaza Strip.

 Eight Medical Missions in Palestine